 Loch Ness Mystery

 On a certain rock on a certain beach as you head south towards the village of Foyers is a serpent.
 It is not a snake or the famous inhabitant of Loch Ness, but an image on the rock itself.
 A friend of mine by the name of Doug Bell, had discovered it when he had been over at Loch Ness some time ago and I finally got a look at it recently.
-I took the picture shown above.
+I took this picture …

 Serpent Stone: Nessie Graffiti?